azamsharp/azamsharp.github.io/_posts/testing.md

 1. A single budget can have many transactions.
 2. Each transaction can belong to a budget.

 We have modified the Budget class to support a list of transactions.
 This means one budget can have many transactions.
 The relationship is created using the ```@Relationship``` macro.
-The cascade option indicates that when the budget is deleted then all the transactions of that budget will also be deleted.
+The cascade option indicates that when the budget is deleted then all the transactions associated with that budget will also be deleted.

 ``` swift
 @Model